Tracheobronchomalacia

-Tracheobronchomalacia or TBM is a condition characterized by flaccidity of the tracheal support cartilage which leads to tracheal collapse.
+Tracheobronchomalacia (TBM) is a condition characterized by flaccidity of the tracheal support cartilage which leads to tracheal collapse.
 This condition can also affect the bronchi.
 There are two forms of this condition: primary TBM and secondary TBM.
 Primary TBM is congenital and starts as early as birth.
 It is mainly linked to genetic causes.
 Secondary TBM is acquired and starts in adulthood.
 It is mainly developed after an accident or chronic inflammation.

-Tracheobronchomalacia may also occur in people who have normal cartliginous structure of the trachea, but significant atrophy of the posterior wall, causing significant invagination of the trachea on expiration.
-In these cases it is more commonly known as Excessive Dynamic Airway Collapse (EDAC).
+Tracheobronchomalacia may also occur in people who have normal cartilaginous structure of the trachea, but significant atrophy of the posterior wall, causing significant invagination of the trachea on expiration.
+In these cases it is more commonly known as excessive dynamic airway collapse (EDAC).

 Signs and symptoms

 Initially TBM may be asymptomatic or some patients do not experience symptoms at all.
 In a progressive TBM case symptoms include: